aragonlabs/pay-protocol/README.md

 using crypto payments everywhere using the protocol.
 Client implementations of the protocol have the opportunity to charge transaction fees on transfer settlement for users that don't want to own ether.

+## Technical overview

+At the technical level there are two main features of the protocol.

+- An incentivization layer that mints PAY tokens to reward protocol usage.
+- A token transferring and accounting layer that allows for super cheap token transfers.

+### Token transferring layer

+The token transferring layer:

+- Allows token owners to pay for transaction fees using any token, by incentivizing other entities to settle token transfers in exchange for a fee.
+This effectively allows users to own and use their tokens without ever needing any ETH.
+- By keeping its own internal accounting of account balances in every token, it allows for really gas optimized token transfers.

 ## Team

 There will be no team.
 Fortunately no advisors either.